Chrysthy/7-Days-Of-Code/README.md

 ### Day Five

 <p>Lists are everywhere and they help us manage a large volume of information.
 It's very important that you know how to work with arrays, and we've prepared a special day just for that!</p>

+### Day Six

+<p>After practicing how to insert and manipulate items within a list, you will understand how and when to remove a specific item from it.</p>